AlexKamaev/issues/CodeRules.md

 ### Constants
 Need to discuss.
 The original document stands for:

-`DO NOT` use Screaming Caps for constants or readonly variables.
+:x: do not use Screaming Caps for constants or readonly variables.
 ```C#
 // Correct
 public static const string ShippingType = "DropShip";